edrpls/chrome-extensions-what-why-how/post.md

 # Chrome Browser Extensions: An introduction

 This post aims to serve as a starting point for people who want to start building Chrome Extensions, it will help you learn what they are, why and how you may want to use them.
-It also comes with a [Chrome Extension Template](https://github.com/edrpls/chrome-extension-template) to get up you and running.
+It comes with a [Chrome Extension Template](https://github.com/edrpls/chrome-extension-template) to get you up and running.

-This post also exists also presentation form, as an effort of GumGum's JavaScript Guild, a group of coworkers who get together to discuss all things JavaScript.
+This post also exists in presentation form, as an effort of GumGum's JavaScript Guild, a group of coworkers who get together to discuss and share all things JavaScript.

 [YOUTUBE EMBED HERE]